-Leader, be honest – How often has that been true for you?
+Leader, be honest – how often has this been true for you?

-As leaders, we aren’t always honest about how we are feeling – especially the fears we have as a leader.
+As leaders, part of the charade we can be tempted to play is that we aren’t always honest about how we are feeling.
+That’s especially true of the fears we have as a leader.
 It’s almost as if there’s an unwritten rule we have to hide our true emotions because, if people knew what we were really feeling they may not respect us, they may not follow us, and – just being candid – they may not even like us.

 Which, being unliked is some leader’s greatest fear.